Publication Ethics

 6. Reviewers

-should not review manuscripts in which they have conflicts of interest
+should not review manuscripts in which they have competing interest

 resulting from competitive, collaborative, or other relationships or